yossisp/async-ai-image-generation/README.md

     3. `SERVER_URL` - the URL of the server which Qstash will make a request to, the server being the app.
 The app will be running on `localhost:3000` and a service like [ngrok](https://ngrok.com) can be used to expose the app to the world.
 If ngrok is used simply run `ngrok http 3000` in Terminal, copy the https URL and set `SERVER_URL` to it.

 ### Run
-After completing the prerequisites section run `npm run dev`.
+After completing the prerequisites section run `npm run dev` to develop with hot-reloading or `npm start`.
 This will start the application.

 Make a `GET` request to the endpoint `/generate-image` with a prompt to generate an image:
 ```bash